davewatters/js-blackjack/README.md

 -   ### User stories

     -   ### Design Strategy Goals
-        -    Create a simple onine Blackjack card game
+        -    Create a simple onine Blackjack card game which will appeal to wide range of users
-        -    Site must be intuitive to read & navigate on both desktop & mobile devices
+        -    Site must be intuitive to read & navigate on both desktop & mobile devices - using Mobile First design

     -   ### Design Scope to Deliver MVP
         -   #### First Time Visitor Goals